Skip to main content

 What kind of music is at the Córdoba Guitar Festival?

-Three genres share the programme: classical guitar at the Gran Teatro, flamenco guitar masters at the Teatro Góngora, and contemporary/rock acts at the outdoor Teatro de la Axerquía.
-The 2026 edition features Vicente Amigo opening the festival at the Gran Teatro (25–26 June) and Luz Casal at the Axerquía (8 July).
-The festival has run since 1980 and remains the only European festival where all three guitar traditions share equal billing.
+Three genres share the programme: classical guitar at the Gran Teatro, flamenco guitar masters at the Teatro Góngora, and contemporary and rock acts at the outdoor Teatro de la Axerquía.
+The 2026 edition features Vicente Amigo opening the festival (25–26 June), David Russell and Manuel Barrueco at the Góngora, and Luz Casal and Love of Lesbian at the Axerquía.
+The festival has run since 1980 and is the only European festival where all three guitar traditions share equal billing.

 Are there guitar masterclasses at the Córdoba Guitar Festival?